 Nancy Smith is a graduate of the University of Ottawa and Osgoode Hall Law School.
 She was called to the Bar in 1991.
 She worked in the private sector for 9 years before joining the Legal Department in the newly amalgamated City of Hamilton in 2000.

 Throughout that time she continued her specialty in municipal, planning and development law regularly appearing before the Ontario Municipal Board and the Courts.
-Nancy joined Turkstra Mazza Associates in 2008.
+Nancy joined Turkstra Mazza in 2008.

-AREA OF PRACTICE – MUNICIPAL LAW
+AREA OF PRACTICE – PLANNING LAW